alice-t/counterbalancing-program/README.md

 Press the little play icon on the left of the blue menu bar to run the program.
 You should get a pop-up asking for the number of conditions and then another one asking for the number of participants.

-Running it through that link can sometimes be a lot slower than running it on your own PC.
+Running it through the link can sometimes be a lot slower than running it on your own PC.
 It's fine if you have a small number of conditions and participants (around 5 conditions and 12-15 participants).
 If you have a large amount of participants or conditions, the universe might die before it finds an answer, so I highly reccommend you download the file and run it yourself to expedite the process.

 ### How to run on your PC
 If you do want to run the program on your own PC, follow these instructions: